wjyhumor/uInference/README.md

 uInference is a project which could run DNN on micro-chip like STM32 etc.

 # Usage
-1. Run `python2 convert_model.py` to convert the model to the .dat file.
+1. Run `python convert_model_binary.py` to convert the model to the .dat file.
+2. Run `python save_img.py` to convert the image to the .img file.
-2. make to create, and run the bin.
+3. Make and run the uInference.bin.
-3. Run `predict.py` to run the example.jpg, compare the results.
+4. Run `predict.py` to run the example.jpg, compare the results.

 # DNN model example
 _________________________________________________________________